ZSM5J/manifest/README.md

 1. Go to cmd/merge
 2. When open terminal and execute ./merge
 3. In console you will see snap shot list with ID
-4. Right into terminal merge "1st snapshot id" "2n snapshot id" and so on.
+4. Write into terminal merge "1st snapshot id" "2n snapshot id" and so on.
 Example "merge 1 5 8"